Classification of modules for infinite-dimensional string algebras: Introduction

 \subsection{Words}

-Let $\Lambda = kQ/(\rho)$ be a string algebra.
-As for finite-dimensional modules, we use certain `words' to classify indecomposables.
-Unlike the finite-dimensional case, we need to allow infinite words.
-Such words have been used before by Ringel \cite{Ri2}.
+As in previous work on string algebras, in order to describe the string and band modules, we use certain `words', and as in~\cite{Ri2}, they may be infinite.
+These words are also used to to define functors used in the proofs, and it is for this purpose that there are two trivial words for each vertex.
 By a \emph{letter} $\ell$ one means either an arrow $x$ in $Q$ (a \emph{direct} letter) or its formal inverse $x^{-1}$ (an \emph{inverse} letter).
-We define the inverse of any letter by setting $(x^{-1})^{-1} = x$.
-The head and tail of an arrow $x$ in $Q$ are already defined, and we extend them to all letters $\ell$ so that the head of $\ell^{-1}$ is the tail of $\ell$.
+The head and tail of an arrow $x$ are already defined, and we extend them to all letters so that the head of $x^{-1}$ is the tail of $x$ and vice versa.
+If $I$ is one of the sets $\{0,1,\dots,n\}$ with $n\ge 0$, or $\N = \{0,1,2,\dots\}$, or $-\N = \{0,-1,-2,\dots\}$ or $\Z$, we define an \emph{$I$-word} $C$ as follows.
+If $I\neq \{0\}$, then $C$ consists of a sequence of letters $C_i$ for all $i\in I$ with $i-1\in I$, so